Zeallord/Zeallord/README.md

 - 😎 I'm interested in bots and the web

-- 🤝 I just copy paste
+- 🤝 I'm always learning
 </div>